-I decided to reach out to my travel blogging community and ask what is a special place that is worth visiting right now?
-That led me to collaborate with 17 other travel content writers (please be sure to check out their websites) to develop The 20 Best Travel Places in 2020, listed in alphabetical order by country.
+I decided to reach out to my travel blogging community and ask “what is a special place that is worth visiting right now?”
+That led me to collaborate with 17 other travel content writers to develop The 20 Best Travel Places in 2020.
+This list is in alphabetical order by country.

 A big thank you to those amazing, professional and inspiring travel bloggers who collaborated with me on this special post.
 I hope some of these hidden gems inspire your 2020 travel plans!
 And, don’t forget your travel insurance, click here for your free quote.